jesperbjerke/wa-fronted/README.md

 * **on_init** runs within the wa_fronted.initialize function
 * **on_bind** runs within the wa_fronted.bind function
-* **on_setup_editor** if the option `native` is true, this action will run instead of the regular editor setup, passes 3 arguments, jQuery object of editor container, current editor options and full options object
+* **on_setup_editor** if the option `native` is false, this action will run instead of the regular editor setup, passes 3 arguments, jQuery object of editor container, current editor options and full options object

 *I'll try to add hooks where I see it could be useful, but if you are missing one, please post an issue requesting it*